KevinRSX/cleuros/docs/bugs.md

 The String literal in scanner is flawed as its regex uses an inclusive pattern (letter OR punctuation OR number OR ...) instead of an exclusive one (everything but \ and "").
 Some patterns cannot be recognized.
 We currently just avoid printing those patterns.

+## 5. Type Casting

+Type casting should be supported rigorously as defined in the LRM, but we failed to complete any of them.
+We did have an implementation for float to int automatic casting.
+However, the IR generation has bug for stored float, so it has been removed.